All-electron dark matter-electron scattering with random-phase approximation dielectric screening and local field effects: Results

 \subsection{Impacts of LFEs on the dynamic structure factor}

-We first compare the isotropic dynamic structure factor of Si calculated with and without LFEs in figure~\ref{fig:S_LFEs}.
+We first compare the isotropic dynamic structure factor of Si calculated with and without LFEs in Fig.~\ref{fig:S_LFEs}.
 There are two main areas in $(\omega, q)$ phase space that are significantly different when LFEs are included.
 The first occurs at low momentum transfers and is highlighted by the red box.
 A peak in the dynamic structure factor (as well as the loss function) can be observed in this region, which is due to collective plasmon excitations intrinsic to the material.
-It has been established that LFEs broaden the plasmon peak, which better matches experimental refraction index and electron energy loss spectroscopy (EELS) data~\cite{Louie1975}.
-In figure~\ref{fig:epsilon_data_comparison}, we compare our computed dielectric function in the $q \rightarrow 0$ limit to the dielectric function at $q = 0$ obtained from experimental refractive index data tabulated in~\cite{Palik}.
+It has been established that LFEs broaden the plasmon peak, which better matches experimental refraction index and electron energy loss spectroscopy data~\cite{Louie1975}.
+In Fig.~\ref{fig:epsilon_data_comparison}, we compare our computed dielectric function in the $q \rightarrow 0$ limit to the dielectric function at $q = 0$ obtained from experimental refractive index data tabulated in~\cite{Palik}.
 The broadening of the peak in the loss function is apparent with the inclusion of LFEs.
 The location of the peak at 16.6~eV is also consistent with the experimental data.
-The left plot of figure~\ref{fig:ELF_all_materials} shows the loss function in the $q \rightarrow 0$ limit for all the materials we consider in this study along with the expected peak locations taken from experimental data.
+The left plot of Fig.~\ref{fig:ELF_all_materials} shows the loss function in the $q \rightarrow 0$ limit for all the materials we consider in this study along with the expected peak locations taken from experimental data.
 Overall, we see very good agreement between experiment and our calculations.

-We compare the dynamic structure factor of Si with and without LFEs at finite momentum in figure~\ref{fig:high_mom_q_slices}.
-For momenta less than $\sim 3\:\alpha m_e$, we can compare our results to data from non-resonant inelastic x-ray scattering experiments.
-We include experimental data from~\cite{Weissker2010} along the $\vec{q} \parallel [111]$ and $\vec{q} \parallel [100]$ directions in the top row of figure~\ref{fig:high_mom_q_slices} for $0.53 \leq q \leq 2.39 \:\alpha m_e$.
+We compare the dynamic structure factor of Si with and without LFEs at finite momentum in Fig.~\ref{fig:high_mom_q_slices}.
+For momenta less than $\sim 3\:\alpha m_e$, we can compare our results to data from nonresonant inelastic x-ray scattering experiments.
+We include experimental data from~\cite{Weissker2010} along the $\mathbf{q} \parallel [111]$ and $\mathbf{q} \parallel [100]$ directions in the top row of Fig.~\ref{fig:high_mom_q_slices} for $0.53 \leq q \leq 2.39 \:\alpha m_e$.